arrow881118/Traffic-Simulator/README.md

 <img width="875" alt="車輛雷達標示" src="https://user-images.githubusercontent.com/67034993/234522673-e27e0110-6619-4606-8a89-ba41e01dff3a.png">

 After built a functional car, we still have to keeps it in the path we designed.
-To do that,
+For this purpose, we could create an editor to do so.
+Create dots on the road we bulit, connect the dots to form a line, then our path are done.

 ![image](https://github.com/holydarktank2/Graduation-Project/blob/main/screenshots/Screenshot3.gif)